sanyamsinghal/Data_Structures_And_Algorithms/README.md

-# Data Structures and Algorithms and Competitve Programming
+# Data_Structures_And_Algorithms
-This repository contains commanly asked Interview Questions and important Competitive Programming problems in well structured and sorted manner.
+This repository contains commanly asked Interview Questions in well structured and sorted manner.